 • You will be asked to provide your name to access the recording which counts as your “attendance”

-2026 information session recording will be made available soon!
+2027 information session will be made available in the Fall.

 Information Session: SU CASA Grant Application